OCE and Carbon XPRIZE partner to support cleantech innovation

 The NRG COSIA Carbon XPRIZE will incentivize development of new and emerging CO2 conversion technologies, accelerating these breakthroughs from laboratory testing to demonstration under real-world conditions.
 The prize will help identify the most promising pathways for CO2 conversion and prove the technologies can be deployed at power plants and other industrial facilities.
 There are two tracks to the competition: one focused on testing technologies at a coal power plant and one focused on testing technologies at a natural gas power plant.
 One winner from each track will receive a top prize of $7.5 million (USD).

-Please see NRG COSIA Carbon XPRIZE for more information or to register.
+Please see NRG COSIA Carbon XPRIZE for more information.

 NRG COSIA Carbon XPRIZE